Disc Golf Turn vs. Fade

 A word of caution though, these numbers aren’t standardized.
 There isn’t some testing facility that throws every single disc at the same speed, angle of release, and conditions.
 Then takes a precise measurement of all the elements of the flight and reports back the flight numbers.
 I bring this up because discs will fly differently depending on who throws the disc and where they throw the disc.

 The flight numbers more so pass along an idea of flight characteristics.
 A disc that is a Speed 7, Glide 5, Turn 0, Fade 2; will fly different for a variety of individuals.
 The 0 “Turn” may drift more to the right for you than for me.
 It may even drift so much that it cancels out the “Fade”.
-The point I am working to make is that the flight numbers should have a personal meaning.
+The point is that the flight numbers should have a personal meaning.
 They’re relative to you and your throw.
 As such, it is good to understand what the flight numbers depict, and what that translates to your throw.

 Concluding Thoughts on Disc Golf Turn vs. Fade